The GED® Test: A Thinking Marathon

 Make sure your study plan includes a few lengthy study sessions of one or two hours at a stretch.
 This will give you experience with sitting and thinking over long time periods.
 If you’re uncomfortable sitting for long periods, be sure to schedule your subject tests on different days.
 If you have ADHD or a disability, you may be able to get extra breaks during the test.

-You can get easy GED, HiSET, and TASC classes online to prepare.
+You can get easy GED and HiSET classes online to prepare.
 Just as a marathon runner trains the body to long distances, you'll need to practice.
 You can easily develop concentration techniques to maneuver successfully through the long-distance GED test.

 Pace & Persevere